op7ic/SYSMONFENCER/README.md

 # Overview
-This is a simple PowerShell script which will enumerate the domain, deploy and run Sysmon monitor across every reachable system.
-The objective of this script is to be able to deploy and run Sysmon monitor for a number of days as part of Threat Hunting activity where other telemetry collection methods are not available or it is too difficult to deploy Sysmon via SCCM or GPO.
+This is a simple PowerShell script which will enumerate, deploy and run Sysmon monitor across every domain-connected system.
+The objective of this script is to be able to deploy and run Sysmon monitor for a number of days as part of Threat Hunting activity where other telemetry collection methods are not available and deployment is difficult.

 # Running